-- (i) who, by willfully selling, giving, or delivering alcoholic liquor or illegal drugs, causes or contributes to the impairment of the person under the age of 18; or
+- Who, by willfully selling, giving, or delivering alcoholic liquor or illegal drugs, causes or contributes to the impairment of the person under the age of 18; or

-- (ii) who, by willfully permitting consumption of alcoholic liquor or illegal drugs on non-residential premises owned or controlled by the person over the age of 18, causes or contributes to the impairment of the person under the age of 18.
+- Who, by willfully permitting consumption of alcoholic liquor or illegal drugs on non-residential premises owned or controlled by the person over the age of 18, causes or contributes to the impairment of the person under the age of 18.

 Currently, civil liability for injuries or death caused as a result of underage drinking require some component of a “voluntary undertaking,” as established in the landmark Illinois case on this issue, Bell v.
 Hutsell.
 As such, parents who host a party, generally must perform some type of affirmative action, which includes more than promise to monitor, in order for civil liability to attach.
 However, as also noted in Bell v.
 Hutsell, when parents undertake a responsibility to care for an intoxicated underage guest, then civil liability could arise.
 Because Illinois law regarding civil liability for social hosts can be quite confusing, our premise injury attorneys advise Chicago parents, that it always best to err on the side of caution, rather than risk liability.
 In cases where civil liability does attach, parents can also be found liable for motor vehicle accidents, which may occur as a result of underage drinking having taken place on their private property.
 The full text of the Illinois statute regarding civil liability for underage drinking can be accessed at: (740 ILCS 58/) Drug or Alcohol Impaired Minor Responsibility Act.